FDA Rejects Moderna's Influenza Vaccine Review Citing Inappropriate Comparison - PRESS AI WORLD

 Health

-• The FDA declined to review Moderna's application for its mRNA influenza vaccine.
+• FDA refuses to review Moderna's mRNA influenza vaccine application.

 SHARE THIS ARTICLE: